paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

   end
 ```

 Beautiful, huh?
-A way to understand the `type container` like `MyClass<Set>`, where you parametrize your class with some generics.
+A way to understand the `type container` statement, is similar to define `MyClass<Set>` instance for a `MyClass<T>`, where you parametrize your class with some generics then specify it at creation time.
 Here we say that this module's `container` type is a `Set` of `Char`.

 The implementation for contains wraps the `find_opt` that looks up and return an optional.
 I'm just converting it to a `bool`.
 And then `add,` and `empty` follows pretty basically.